wacumov/stttool/README.md

 make install
 ```

+## Downloading Models
+You can download pretrained models from [here](https://huggingface.co/ggerganov/whisper.cpp).

 ## Usage
 You can use the STTtool by providing it with paths to the input audio file, the pretrained model, and the output text file as command line arguments.